 featured article:

-It is easy to install 6E5 on the place of oscillator tube because socket's pinout of this amazing valve is nearly the same to pinout of common 6J5 and 6C5 triodes.
+It is easy to install 6E5 in place of oscillator tube because socket's pinout of this amazing valve is nearly the same to pinout of common 6J5 and 6C5 triodes.

 So, you can replace these tubes with The Magic Eye without any soldering.
 But if you want to see The Legendary Green Glow, you have to apply some voltage to the Pin #6 (fluorescent screen)...